USHA-30/TIC-TAC-TOE-GAME/README.md

 A simple and interactive Tic Tac Toe game developed using HTML, CSS, and JavaScript.
 This project demonstrates fundamental web development skills and provides an engaging user experience.

-🎮 Features
+🎮 Features<br>
-Player vs Player Mode: Play with a friend on the same device.
+Player vs Player Mode: Play with a friend on the same device.<br>
-Stylish UI: Modern design using CSS for a visually appealing interface.
+Stylish UI: Modern design using CSS for a visually appealing interface.<br>
-Winner Detection: Highlights the winner or declares a draw.
+Winner Detection: Highlights the winner or declares a draw.<br>

 🚀 Demo
 Click here to play the game!
 (Replace this with your live demo link, if available)